OliwiaWielgus/BookToRead/README.md

 * [Features](#features)
 * [Code Examples](#code-examples)
 ## General info
- It is a simple backend project with list of books to read.
+ It is a simple backend project with list of books to read and log in.

  Part of the code is written in polish language.